guillermocontp/Lykke-Kaffegardar/README.md

 To track and grow Lykke’s B2C e-commerce performance, we distinguish between two categories of KPIs.
 First, the **core KPIs** represent the most strategic measures of success and directly connect to Lykke’s growth objectives in B2C.
 Second, the **supporting KPIs** act as diagnostic levers that explain why the core KPIs improve or decline, helping identify the underlying drivers of change.
+This are explained and found linking data from different platforms, in the way is explained in the table.

 ### Core KPIs